|Nutritional Guidelines (per serving)|

 Leftover mashed potatoes aren't very good if you just reheat them and serve them as is.
 You have to add something to them to make them flavorful.
 Potato patties are a great way to use up this ingredient to make another recipe that is crisp, hot, and delicious.
 This easy recipe is loved by everyone.

 Use leftover mashed potatoes from Thanksgiving dinner to make these delicious, crisp potato patties.
-Crispy Potato Patties are a classic side dish, perfect to serve with everything from meatloaf to roasted chicken.
+They're a classic side dish, perfect to serve with everything from meatloaf to roasted chicken.
 Or you can serve them as an appetizer.

 You can also make potatoes just for this recipe.
 Try using dried potato flakes; they are a quality product and make really good mashed potatoes.
 Follow the package directions carefully.
 And remember to cool the potatoes thoroughly before you start this recipe.

 Serve these little patties with meatloaf, roast chicken, or grilled steak.
 They're also great served with ketchup or with a sauce made by combining mustard and mayonnaise or sour cream.
 Try them alongside a soup or green salad.
 Everyone loves them, including children.

 2 cups mashed potatoes, cooled